 - liveable cities

 - protecting waterways

 - as well as the importance of embedding Traditional Owners and their values, knowledge and culture in decision-making.

 The plans include measures to protect the waterways and their parklands better so that these community assets will continue to be valued and enjoyed for years to come.

-During the first year of Environmental Contribution 5, project funding was allocated to ensure agencies were prepared to implement the short-term actions in year one.
+During the first year of EC5, project funding was allocated to ensure agencies were prepared to implement the short-term actions in year one.

-Significant projects underway in the Iconic Urban Waterways Program and funded through Environmental contribution 5 include:
+Significant projects underway in the Iconic Urban Waterways Program and funded through EC5 include:

 Kitjarra-dja-bul bullarto langi-ut

-Kitjarra-dja-bul bullarto langi-ut — the Barwon River Parklands Masterplan — to strategically consider waterway amenities, tourism economy, community wellbeing, elevate traditional owner values in planning, coordinate agency investment, evaluation, and facilitate the capture of more secure funding for capital investment.
+Kitjarra-dja-bul bullarto langi-ut — the Barwon River Parklands Masterplan — will strategically consider waterway amenities, tourism activation, community wellbeing, elevate Traditional Owner values in planning, while coordinating agency investment and evaluation to facilitate the capture of more secure funding for capital investment.

 Upper Barwon Flagship project